drorlab/GPCR-mining/README.md

     import gpcrmining.gpcrdb as db

+### Sequence information

-For example, you can download all information into a list of residues
+You can download all information into a list of residues

     gpcr_name = 'acm2_human'
     res_info = db.get_residue_info(gpcr_name)